The Topology of the $m$-Tamari Lattices: Abstract

 \section{Abstract}

-The $m$-Tamari Lattices $\mtam{n}{m}$ were recently introduced by Bergeron and Pr{\'e}ville-Ratelle as posets on $m$-Dyck paths, and it was later shown by Bousquet-M{\'e}lou, Fusy and Pr{\'e}ville-Ratelle that these form intervals in the classical Tamari lattice.
-It follows from a theorem by Bj\"orner and Wachs and a basic property of EL-shellable posets, that the $m$-Tamari lattices are EL-shellable.
-In this article, we give a new proof of this property, completely in terms of $m$-Dyck paths.
-Moreover, we derive properties of the M{\"o}bius function of $\mtam{n}{m}$, and we characterize the intervals of $\mtam{n}{m}$ according to their topological properties.
+The $m$-Tamari lattices $\mathcal{T}_{n}^{(m)}$ were recently introduced by Bergeron and Pr{\'e}ville-Ratelle as posets on $m$-Dyck paths, and it was shown by Bousquet-M{\'e}lou, Fusy and Pr{\'e}ville-Ratelle that these lattices form intervals in the classical Tamari lattice $\mathcal{T}_{nm}$.
+It follows from a theorem by Bj{\"o}rner and Wachs and a basic property of EL-shellable posets, that the $m$-Tamari lattices are EL-shellable.
+In this article, we define a new EL-labeling of the $m$-Tamari lattices completely in terms of $m$-Dyck paths.
+With the help of this labeling, we compute the values of the M{\"o}bius function of $\mathcal{T}_{n}^{(m)}$, and we characterize the intervals of $\mathcal{T}_{n}^{(m)}$ according to their topological properties.